Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

-Let us deal then with the case of $n+1$ hyperplanes; this is what the main result of this section will cover.
-However, we will not calculate the exponents of $\lambda_+\OO_{\AA^n}$, but stay with just a finite set of rational numbers as candidates (see Remark \ref{notacalculo} after the proposition).
-For a bigger amount of hyperplanes, the computations seem quite complex, and we think that the particular case of having $n+1$ of them is interesting enough to see the applicability of the main result to other problems.
+Let us deal then with the case of $n+1$ hyperplanes.
+However, note that we will not calculate the exponents of $\lambda_+\OO_{\AA^n}$, but stay with just a finite set of rational numbers as candidates (see Remark \ref{notacalculo} after the proof).